 Burkina Faso, Mali and Niger: Vulnerability to COVID-19 cont...

 Burkina Faso: Escalation of conflict

-INFORM measures Burkina Faso’s risk of humanitarian crisis and disaster to be medium, at 5.1/10.
-A lack of coping capacity and vulnerability are all at concerning levels, at 6.1/10 and 5.8/10 respectively.?
+INFORM measures Burkina Faso’s risk of humanitarian crisis and disaster to be high at 5.1/10.
+Vulnerability and coping capacity are at concerning levels, 5.8 and 6.6 respectively.?

-Protection is a priority for populations affected by insecurity, particularly in the Sahel, Nord, and Centre Nord regions where attacks against civilians have been increasing and where most of the displaced people are gathered.
-Some 31,000 refugees from Mali are also concentrated in those areas. ?
+Protection is a priority for populations affected by insecurity, particularly in the Sahel and Centre-Nord regions, where attacks against civilians have been increasing and where most of the displaced people live?.
+Some 21,000 refugees from Mali are also concentrated in those areas?.